Highlight the birthday automatically.

-First of all, add the current date with the function TODAY() in a new column.
+First of all, add the current date in a new column using the function TODAY().

-In a new column, calculate the number of months remaining before the birthday.
+In a new column, calculate the number of months remaining until the birthday.

 Use the DATEDIF function and the parameter "ym" (number of months in the current year).

-In the same way, we are going to calculate the number of days remaining before the birthday.
+In the same way, we calculate the number of days until the birthday.

 Use the function DATEDIF again but with the value"md" this time for the third argument.